Carlos Zarate 13 Career Boxing Fights On 3 DVDs With Menus

 1-800-659-3607

-Carlos Zarate Serna (born May 23, 1951) is a Mexican former professional boxer who competed from 1970 to 1988, and held the WBC bantamweight title from 1976 to 1979.
-He and fellow Mexican and world Bantamweight champion Ruben Olivares have the distinction of being the only two professional boxers in history to put together two streaks of 20 or more knockout wins in a row.
+Carlos Zarate Serna (born May 23, 1951 in Tepito, a borough of Mexico City) is a retired Mexican boxer.
+He has the distinction of being the first professional boxer in history to put together two streaks of 20 or more knockout wins in a row (a feat later repeated by Edwin Valero, Ali Raymi and Deontay Wilder).

-Zarate was voted Fighter of the Year by The Ring magazine in 1977.
 Zarate was ranked #21 in The Ring's list of 100 greatest punchers of all time, and voted as the #1 bantamweight (along with Ruben Olivares) of the 20th century by the Associated Press in 1999.
-In 1994, Zarate was inducted into the International Boxing Hall of Fame.
-He is also the father of once-defeated Light Welterweight prospect, Carlos Zarate Jr.
+He is also the father of undefeated Light Welterweight prospect, Carlos Zarate Jr.

 Fights Boxing DVD 3